zacharesmer/tamagometer/CONTRIBUTING.md

 The front end is currently only paying attention to output between the strings `[PICO]` and `[END]`.
 This is mostly because I haven't figured out how to make webserial not also see everything it sends to the pico as input from the pico, and I think it is an issue with the device driver.
 Even if I fix it on my computer, I'm guessing other people will have the same problem, so it seems better to just design around it.
 A happy side effect of this is that you can print whatever you want for debugging purposes and it shouldn't interfere.

 ## The tamagotchi data format/protocol
+This will be documented in Protocol.md.

-It would be very helpful if you have any ideas about what the unknown parts of the bitstring mean.
+It would be very helpful if anyone is able to figure out what the unknown parts of the bitstring mean.

 There is a patent ([US8545324](https://patents.google.com/patent/US8545324B2/en)) that explains an older format, and it seems to have significant similarities, but not 100%.
 This may be helpful for a starting place, and creating some hypotheses to test.